Jam516/Jam516/README.md

 - 👋 Hi, I’m Kofi
 - 👀 I’m good at Python for data science
-- 🌱 I’m currently learning web3 dev
+- 🌱 I’m currently learning frontend dev
 - 💞️ I’m looking to collaborate on cool projects
 - 📫 How to reach me: kufuorkofi@gmail.com